-Steps to Start a Business in Colorado
+Steps for Starting a Business in Colorado

 Step 1: Choose a Business Idea

 Colorado is known for its diverse range of small businesses across various industries.
 Here is a list of popular small business types in the state.
 Please note that the popularity of these businesses may change over time and can vary by region.

 Outdoor recreation businesses: Due to Colorado’s beautiful landscape and abundant outdoor activities, businesses like ski shops, bike rentals, rafting companies, and guided tour services are popular in the state.

 Breweries and distilleries: Colorado has a thriving craft beer and spirits scene.
 Microbreweries, distilleries, and taprooms are popular small businesses in the region.